What Are Dave Ramsey’s Baby Steps? (Updated)

 Conclusion

-Dave’s Baby Steps have helped get millions of people out of debt, including my wife and me.
-It doesn’t matter how old or young you are; starting the baby steps can help anyone.
+Dave’s Baby Steps has helped millions of people out of debt, including my wife and me.
+Starting the baby steps can help anyone, no matter how old or young.

 Once you get to Baby Step 7, you can live how Dave says: